-The Town of Hull is served by two public school districts: nearly all of the Town is served by the Colby School District, with only a very small area just east of Abbotsford served by the Abbotsford School District.
+The Town of Brighton is served by two public school districts: the Colby School District serves the northern half of the Town, and the Spencer School District serves the southern half of the Town.
 The Colby School District has two elementary schools, a middle school, and high school.
-Residents of Hull who live in the area served by the Colby district attend Colby Elementary at 202 Dolf Street, and Colby Middle and High School on North 2nd Street in Colby.
-The Abbotsford School District operates an elementary school and a combined junior and senior high school.
-Residents of Hull who are served by the Abbotsford district attend Abbotsford Elementary at 112 West Spruce in Abbotsford, and Abbotsford Junior/Senior High School at 307 North Fourth Avenue.
+Residents who live in the area served by the Colby district attend Colby Elementary at 202 Dolf Street, and Colby Middle and High School on North 2nd Street in Colby.
+The Spencer School District has a combined elementary, junior, and senior high school at 300 School Street in the Village of Spencer.
+The student population in the Spencer district is in gradual decline, and current facilities meet future needs.